 The most common, though are Malay, Indian and Chinese cuisines.
 Malay food is famed for its use of spices and coconut milk; but no pork is used.
 The Indian community mostly traces its roots back to South India and their food reflects this, meaning that spicy vegetarian dishes are predominant.

 It's very typical to find big food markets, street stalls and all the shopping malls have massive food courts where to eat all kind of dishes.
-Prices are always cheaper in these places than going to individual restaurants and bars where prices are very expensive when you have a service.
-The closer you go to Bay Marina the more expensive it will get as a general rule.
+Prices are always cheaper in these places than going to individual restaurants and bars where prices are by far much more expensive.

 As for drinks, there is a lot of international presence again.
 Popular drinks to find are Bubble tea (sweet, milky tea with tapioca balls which can be sucked up through the extra-wide straw).
 Kopi (coffee, served with condensed milk by default but available in a variety of forms including Kopi-O which is black with sugar).

 Singapore Sling (cocktail containing gin, cherry liquor, Cointreau, benedictine, pineapple juice, lime juice, grenadine and Angostura bitters).
 It was invented in the early 20th century for the Raffles Hotel in Singapore.
 Sugar cane juice and Tiger Beer also being quite popular as a local brewed beer.